drewmarin/AWSSCD02/identity.md

 3. AWS Built in Identity store
 4. Can use AWS Managed AD or on premmised AD (trust or ad connector) or SDAML2.0 provider
 5. preferred by aws vs traditional workforce federation

+## AWS Certificate Manager

+- Data is encrypted in-transit
+- Certificates prove identity by using a chain of trust
+- Can run as a public or private Certificate Authority
+   - Private CA - Applications need to trust your private ca
+   - Public Browsers trust a list of providers which can trust others
+- Can generate or import certs
+- if generated can auto renew
+- if imported you are responsible for renewal
+- Regional Service
+- Certs can't leave the region they are in